jimemarc/mdtest/ops_tc_library_guidelines.md

         """
         Get a service's process ID (PID)

+        Returns 0 for a process that does not exist or is not running.

-        :param node: A topology common node object that supports the vty shell
+        :param node: A modular framework node object that supports the vty shell
         :param process_name: Filename of process wich pid is to be returned
         :returns: The pid of ``process_name``
+        :rtype: int
         """

         cmd = "systemctl show %s --property=MainPID" % (process_name)